NGO registration is vital for any kind of organization. This allows a group to get permission for certain activities.

 Private Trust

-Private trusts are regulated by Indian Trust Act, 1882.
-These trusts are formed for transferring wealth or benefit to the benefficiary or to your loved ones.
+The Indian Trust Act, of 1882 regulates private trusts.
+These trusts are formed for transferring wealth or benefits to the beneficiary or to your loved ones.
 You can also transfer your movable and immovable property to the trustee.
-The trustee is a person who holds property on behalf of someone else.
+A trustee is a person who holds property on behalf of someone else.
 That’s right, you guessed it, the beneficiary.

 A trust is a legal arrangement that has three parties: Trustor, Trustee, and Beneficiary.
 The idea is that the Trustee will manage the assets of the Trustor and distribute them to the beneficiary.

-Beside the major trust type, there are other some other types of trust.
-You may find wroth knowing about these:
+Besides the major trust type, there are other other types of trust.
+You may find worth knowing about these:

-Special Trust: Here, trustee is an agent and fulfils Granter’s wishes.
-Granter is actualy the peroson who had created the trust.
+Special Trust: Here, the trustee is an agent and fulfills Granter’s wishes.
+Granter is actually the person who created the trust.

 Simple Trust: A Simple or bare trust is a type of trust in which the trustee does nothing but hold the property and pass it on to the beneficiary, as determined by the trust.

-Express Trust: The Settlor establishes a Trust over his assets with either a will or Trust deed.
-It can be set up to either happen in the present or upon the Settlor’s death.
+Express Trust: The Settlor establishes a Trust over his assets with either a will or a Trust deed.
+The Settlor can set it up to happen either in the present or upon the Settlor’s death.

-Implied Trust: While you don’t have to go through the legal requirements of an Express Trust, this type of Trust is designed to be treated legally as one.
+Implied Trust: You don’t have to go through the legal requirements of an Express Trust, but this type of Trust is designed to be legally treated as one.

 Benefits of Trust Registration

-- Trusts are a way to own specific assets, like land or a family company, that might not be right for a settlor to divide between individuals.
-The trust can be used by people or group of people who want to benefit from assets, but don’t want to own them.
+• Trusts are a way to own specific assets, like land or a family company, that might not be right for a settlor to divide between individuals.
+People or groups of people can use the trust to benefit from assets without wanting to own them.

 Documents Required for Trust Registration